StOil-L/Goeland-Coq-plugin/README.md

 ## Context

-This project was carried out during an internship at the LIRMM (*Laboratoire d'Informatique, de Robotique et de Microélectronique de Montpellier*), as part of the the MAREL (Models and Reuse Engineering, Languages) team.
+This project was carried out during an internship at the LIRMM (*Laboratoire d'Informatique, de Robotique et de Microélectronique de Montpellier*), as part of the MAREL (Models and Reuse Engineering, Languages) team.

 The aforementioned internship lasted between July 1st and September 1st, 2022.